PurdueCAM2Project/HELPSweb/source/currentmember.rst

 Researchers can learn from the movie industry: Before selecting casts and picking up cameras, a movie studio first draw a *story board* illustrating the plot of a story.
-The story is discussed whether this story is worth developing.
 If this is not an attractive story, stop and consider a different story.
 If this story is worth pursuing some more details are added.
 After a lot of details have already been figured out by drawing the story board, the studio starts selecting casts and crew.
 A story board allows researchers to evaluate many problems without investing a lot of time to each.